-You may find that the database being shipped with OpenOffice (ver.2) delights you as much as it has me.
-This page, and the others linked to it, can help you use it.
+You may find that the database which is part of Libre Office/ OpenOffice delights you as much as it has me.
+This page tries to help you use it.

 There's more about ooBase in the main index to this material.

 This page is "browser friendly".
 Make your browser window as wide as you want it.
 The text will flow nicely for you.
 It is easier to read in a narrow window.
 With most browsers, pressing plus, minus or zero while the control key (ctrl) is held down will change the texts size.
 (Enlarge, reduce, restore to default, respectively.)
 (This is more fully explained, and there's another tip, at my Power Browsing page.)

 Page contents © TK Boyd, Sheepdog Software ®, 2/06-2/19